ryu1kn/procedural-page-crawler/README.md

         }
     ],

-    // Final result is the result of the 2nd instruction
+    // Here, the final result is the result of the 2nd instruction
     output: context => context.instructionResults[1]
 }
 ```